Cachirules: Aftermath

-On 19 June 1988, CONCACAF determined that the ages of the four players (Jiménez, de la Fuente, Mata, and Rivera) were in fact false, and Mexico was disqualified from participation in the Saudi Arabia Youth World Championship.
+CONCACAF determined that the ages of the four players (Jiménez, de la Fuente, Mata, and Rivera) were in fact false, and Mexico was disqualified from participation in the World Youth Championship in Saudi Arabia.

-Further, several officials were banned for life (but not the team coach Francisco Avilán), among them José de Jesús Alvarez Guzmán, Rafael Castellanos, Rafael del Castillo, Víctor Manuel González, Ramón Martínez, Manuel Acevez Montenegro, Gerardo Gallegos, Gilberto Morfín Salazar, and Héctor Antonio Pérez.
-With the disqualification of Mexico, the United States replaced Mexico in qualifying for the World Youth Championship and, along with Costa Rica, were the two CONCACAF representatives.
+Several federation officials were banned for life—though not team coach Francisco Avilán, who stated he had warned FEMEXFUT about the overage players but had been ignored by del Castillo—among them José de Jesús Álvarez Guzmán, Rafael Castellanos, Rafael del Castillo, Víctor Manuel González, Ramón Martínez, Manuel Aceves Montenegro, Gerardo Gallegos, Gilberto Morfín Salazar, Francisco Javier Cantú, and Héctor Antonio Pérez.
+With Mexico's disqualification, the United States replaced Mexico in qualifying for the World Youth Championship and, along with Costa Rica, represented CONCACAF at the tournament.

-Rafael del Castillo traveled to Zurich on 22 June 1988 and attempted to appeal before FIFA, hoping to overturn his life ban issued by CONCACAF; no regard was given to the situation of Mexico's football suspension.
-The Mexico executives arrived at the FIFA headquarters confident of the influence that Guillermo Cañedo might have within world football's governing body, but they did not achieve the expected results.
+Rafael del Castillo traveled to Zurich on 22 June 1988 and attempted to appeal before FIFA, hoping to overturn the life ban issued by CONCACAF; no regard was given to Mexico's situation.
+Mexican federation officials traveled to FIFA headquarters confident in the influence that Mexican executive Guillermo Cañedo held within the organization as an advisor to FIFA president João Havelange, but did not achieve the result they sought.

-On 30 June 1988, FIFA not only upheld CONCACAF's decision to eject the Mexican U-20 team from the World Youth Championship, but also barred all Mexican national teams, including the senior team, from all FIFA-sanctioned international competition for two years, retrospective to 25 April.
-This penalty not only disqualified Mexico from the 1988 Olympic tournament in Seoul, but also meant they were banned from entering the qualifying for the 1990 World Cup in Italy.
-Guatemala replaced Mexico at the 1988 Summer Olympics, and along with the United States were the two CONCACAF representatives.
+On 30 June 1988, FIFA not only upheld CONCACAF's decision to eject the Mexican U-20 team from the World Youth Championship, but also barred all Mexican national teams, including the senior team, from all FIFA-sanctioned international competition for two years, retroactive to 25 April.
+This penalty disqualified Mexico from the 1988 Olympic tournament in Seoul—for which it had already qualified, and which Guatemala entered in its place—and also meant Mexico was barred from entering qualifying for the 1990 FIFA World Cup in Italy.

 Previous violators of age limits had only received bans from underage competitions.
-FIFA believed these past sanctions had had little effect, and said the harsher punishment was intended "to serve as a strong warning".
+FIFA believed these past sanctions had had little effect, and said the harsher punishment was intended "to serve as a strong warning."

-The following week, FIFA selected the United States as hosts for the 1994 World Cup; a conspiracy theory holds that Mexico's disqualification from the 1990 tournament was intended to make it easier for the U.S. team to qualify, and so drum up interest in the sport there.
+The following week, FIFA selected the United States as hosts for the 1994 FIFA World Cup; a conspiracy theory holds that Mexico's disqualification from the 1990 tournament was intended to make it easier for the U.S. team to qualify, and so drum up interest in the sport there.

+Squad

+The following players were named to the Mexico under-20 squad for the 1988 CONCACAF U-20 Tournament.
+Players confirmed to be over the age limit are shown in bold italics.